Discussion in 'WWII Books & Publications' started by Mahross, Feb 1, 2004.

 It and the Last Stand... are 10/10 with me.

 Has anyone read The Battle of Leyte Gulf: The Death Knell of the Japanese Fleet by Edwin P Hoyt (1972)?

 I found it in the bibliography of The Last Epic Naval Battle and thought it might be worth purchasing, given some of the reviews I found.

 The Last Epic Naval Battle: Voices from Leyte Gulf, David Sears, 2007, New American Library, 248 pages, photos, one map, end notes, index.

 I hate to say, especially after suggesting this book to Lou, that I am underwhelmed.
 Its not that is was a poor book, it just wasn't as interesting as I was hoping it would be.

 I anticipated a stronger narrative from the men who participated in the fighting.
-There were lot of quotes from and references to, and about, the the sailors and airmen, but it seemed to me to be a retelling of the battle, except for the Battle of Cape Engano, with quotes scattered throughout.
-If I didn't already have a good grasp of the battle, I could have come way from reading it without fully understanding what was going.
+There were lot of quotes from and references to, and about, the the sailors and airmen, but it seemed to me to be a retelling of the battle, leaving out the Battle of Cape Engano.
+If I didn't already have a good grasp of the battle, I could have come way from reading it without fully understanding what was going on.

 The author had quotes from a large number of the men, and that could have been part of the problem, as sometimes I felt some of the words of the men were left out that could have added a bit more the narrative.

 Overall, it is an acceptable addition to my bookshelf

 I just finished: